farahsal1/Obesity_Classification/README.md

 </p>

-When we look at gradient boosting, we see a training accuracy of 96.17% and a test accuracy of 80.24%, showing a case of model overfitting to the training data.
-Looking at the confusion matrix below, we can see lower performance of the model on obesity types II And III.
-While Obesity Type I retains the accuracy level of 98.9%, the performace for obesity types I and II is much lower compared to random forest at 89.5% and 93.3% respectively.
-This contributes to the overall decrease in accuracy for the gradient boosting model.
+When we look at gradient boosting, we see a training accuracy of 96.17% and a test accuracy of 80.24%, suggesting a classic case of model overfitting to the training data.
+Looking at the confusion matrix below, we can see performance similar to random forest for most all categories, albeit slightly lower in terms of accuracy.
+Obesity types II And III have high class accuracies at 95.5% and 100% respectively.
+One key difference from the classification of random forest is that the misclassification is more random: There are 4 instances of insufficient weight that Gradient Boosting is classifying as Obesity Type I, as compared to 0 in the random forest outcome.